← Back to Blog

 and what would it take to change my mind?

 Claude is good at this.
-It won't just list weak counterarguments — it will identify the most structurally sound objections.
+It will not just list weak counterarguments — it will identify the most structurally sound objections.
 If your conclusion survives this, you can present it with genuine confidence.
-If it doesn't, you've caught a gap before it becomes embarrassing.
+If it does not, you have caught a gap before it becomes embarrassing in a presentation or document.

 Phase 5: Convert Research Into Output

 The last step is turning your notes into whatever deliverable you need — a report, a memo, a presentation, a decision brief.
-At this point, you've done the intellectual heavy lifting.
-Claude's job is drafting and structuring.
+At this point, you have done the intellectual heavy lifting.
+Claude's job is drafting and structuring, not researching.

 Give Claude your research notes plus clear output instructions: audience, format, length, and the single most important thing the reader should take away.
-For polished long-form writing where SEO matters, tools like Surfer SEO pair well with AI-drafted content to ensure it's optimized for search while staying substantive.
+For polished long-form writing where SEO matters, tools like Surfer SEO pair well with AI-drafted content to ensure it is optimized for search while staying substantive.

-The whole workflow — scoping, source processing, running notes, stress-testing, output drafting — typically cuts a 10-hour research project to 4-5 hours without sacrificing depth.
-The time savings come from spending zero minutes staring at a blank page and very little time on sources that don't contribute to your core questions.
+The whole workflow — scoping, source processing, running notes, stress-testing, output drafting — typically cuts a 10-hour research project to 4 to 5 hours without sacrificing depth.
+The time savings come from spending zero minutes staring at a blank page and very little time on sources that do not contribute to your core questions.

 💡 Want more AI productivity workflows like this one?
 Browse the full toolkit →